powerboo/donuts/packages/donuts/README.md

 - You can generate a layered architecture boilerplate for domain-driven design
 - Once you have written the entity, you can generate the repository, factory, and application_service.
-- The generated code will be extensible to suit your project(now develop)
+- The generated code will be extensible to suit your project

 # Motivation